Brownian motion is a random motion of particles in a fluid due to their collisions with other atoms or molecules of the gas or liquid.

 Accurate Method For Determining Avogadro’s Number

-Avogadro’s Number has the value 6.022 1023 which is approximately a billion billion, designated with the symbol NA or L.
+Avogadro’s Number has a value of 6.022 1023 which is approximately a billion billion, designated with the symbol NA or L.

 Einstein in his paper established the relation to the diffusion coefficient in terms of measurable quantities.
 The significance of Avogadro’s number is that we can accurately determine the size of an atom.